segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

 ### Should I use the Objects API instead of .identify() and .group()?

 No; you should continue use `analytics.identify` to identify your customers.
-We'll sync that to your data warehouse as `select * from project.users`.
+Segment syncs that to your data warehouse as `select * from project.users`.

 ### Can you just pull data automatically from my database?

-[Contact Segment](https://segment.com/help/contact/){:target="_blank"} if you would like this feature.
+Segment's [Reverse ETL](/docs/connections/reverse-etl) product supports this use case.

-### How do you recommend we load object data into Segment?
+### How do you recommend I load object data into Segment?

 On Change - You can `.set` when the data changes, for example, when a user updates an account field on your website.